 Located just 7 km from Nairobi, this unique national park is one of the few in the world where wild animals live against a background of tall buildings and urban landscapes.
 The park itself is 117 square km but is open to the Kitengela plains, so animals have a chance to move back and forth for added space.

-The Nairobi Animal Orphanage, also within the park, serves a similar purpose but for different animals – everything from cute tiny cheetahs and baboons to jackals hyenas and baby buffalo end up here if they’re found abandoned or injured.
+The Nairobi Animal Orphanage, also within the park, allows you to come face to face with a number of animals that have been found abandoned or injured — from cute tiny cheetahs and baboons to jackals hyenas and baby buffalo end up here if.

 For great fun you can have on your own, try the Nairobi Safari Walk, a raised wooden boardwalk that provides great views into the park so you can see a variety of animals.